List of Twin Star Exorcists characters: Other characters

 She is Shimon's younger cousin addressed as his little sister.
 He nicknames her "Chiiko".
-Despite being 11 years old she is the heiress and Proctor of the Ikaruga House.
-Sayo is the host of the guardian Kuzunoha which allows her to bestow a ceremony of divination on exorcists to see their quality essence.
+Despite being 11 years old, she is the heiress and proctor of the Ikaruga House.
+Sayo is the host of the guardian Kuzunoha, which allows her to perform a ceremony of divination on exorcists to assess their spiritual essence.
 However, harboring such a strong guardian spirit greatly shortens her lifespan to less than two decades.
-Spending her entire life on the closed-off island, she gains the wonderful opportunity to visit the mainland upon Rokuro's request to be tested rather he'll be chosen worthy, making Sayo fall for him and consider him her prince and clingy towards him whenever she's near him and managed to make Benio appear envious towards Sayo in her own way.
+Spending her entire life on the closed-off island, she gains the opportunity to visit the mainland upon Rokuro's request to be tested and determine whether he will be chosen as worthy, making Sayo fall for him and consider him her prince.
+She becomes openly affectionate toward him whenever she is near him, which causes Benio to become envious of Sayo.
 Four years later, Sayo trained to harness Kuzunoha's powers and participate in exorcising impurities.
 Once learning of Rokuro's proposal to Benio, she hastily challenges Benio on a mission in Magano in doing so to get approval.
-As Sayo lies on her hospital bed, Sayo senses the returning presence of the Twin Stars and rejoices.
+As Sayo lies on her hospital bed, she senses the returning presence of the Twin Stars and rejoices.